Max Adler (Marxist): Works

 Max Adler's first theoretical work of note was a study "Max Stirner.
 Ein Beitrag zur Feststellung des Verhältnisses von Socialismus und Individualismus" (1894).
 The title sets the agenda for Adler's later theoretical activities.
 Although this study of Marx's scorned opponent seriously antagonized Marxist Party theorists, and so remained unpublished, Stirner remained an influence on Adler's thinking throughout his life.
-Adler's biographer Alfred Pfabigan, upon sight of his unpublished papers, was surprised by his “intellectual relationship with Stirner owing to its high degree of continuity”.
+Adler's biographer Alfred Pfabigan, upon sight of his unpublished papers, was surprised by his "intellectual relationship with Stirner owing to its high degree of continuity".

-Because Adler wanted to operate within the framework of the rising Social Democratic movement, he was highly circumspect in his subsequent references to Stirner, and, while continuing to accord him great significance as Marx's “psychological counterpart”, initially adopted most aspects of the doctrine of Historical Materialism: the essence of history is class struggle, and its realization entails a union of theory with revolutionary practice.
-He envisaged “ever greater harmony and perfection” arising from the contradictions inherent in the then state of society, until the proletariat, in the course of its revolution, would finally see “the pursuit of its own class interests” coincide with “the solidarity of society”.
+Because Adler wanted to operate within the framework of the rising Social Democratic movement, he was highly circumspect in his subsequent references to Stirner, and, while continuing to accord him great significance as Marx's "psychological counterpart", initially adopted most aspects of the doctrine of Historical Materialism: the essence of history is class struggle, and its realization entails a union of theory with revolutionary practice.
+He envisaged "ever greater harmony and perfection" arising from the contradictions inherent in the then state of society, until the proletariat, in the course of its revolution, would finally see "the pursuit of its own class interests" coincide with "the solidarity of society".
 In a departure from orthodox Marxism, Adler's conception reduces the dialectic to a mere sociological methodology, not expressive of any specific dialectic intrinsic to the historical process.
-In common with other theorists of the Second International, such as Karl Kautsky and Karl Liebknecht, Adler also rejects the association between Scientific Socialism and Materialism: true Marxism was “in reality social idealism“.
+Adler also rejects the association between Scientific Socialism and Materialism: true Marxism was "in reality social idealism".
 For Adler, Historical Materialism essentially becomes subjective idealism.
 In all consistency, his particular interest then turned to producing an epistemological critique of Sociology, combining Marxist themes with Kantian transcendentalism.
-According to Adler, “the individual consciousness is a priori socialized”, insofar as every logical judgement already and necessarily includes reference to a multitude of assenting subjects; Adler's ‘social a priori’ transcendentally implies the possibility of social reality.
+According to Adler, "the individual consciousness is a priori socialized", insofar as every logical judgement already and necessarily includes reference to a multitude of assenting subjects; Adler's 'social a priori' transcendentally implies the possibility of social reality.

 Adler's contributions to a Marxist general theory of the state emerged in the course of disputes with Hans Kelsen and Hermann Heller.
-Criticizing the formal concept of democracy, Adler distinguished between political democracy, as a manifestation of the hegemony of the bourgeoisie, and a social democracy, in which oppression was to be removed along with social differences, the whole to be replaced by “solidarity-based administrative reform” of society.
-For Adler, the establishment of a socialist society remained linked to the ‘dismantling of the machinery of the state’ along Marxist lines.
-Adler the politician permitted no compromises with the so-called "social chauvinism", or majority-Socialist “reformism”.
+Criticizing the formal concept of democracy, Adler distinguished between political democracy, as a manifestation of the hegemony of the bourgeoisie, and a social democracy, in which oppression was to be removed along with social differences, the whole to be replaced by "solidarity-based administrative reform" of society.
+For Adler, the establishment of a socialist society remained linked to the 'dismantling of the machinery of the state' along Marxist lines.
+Adler the politician permitted no compromises with the so-called "social chauvinism", or majority-Socialist "reformism".
 Not the least important aspect of the Austromarxism espoused by Adler, Otto Bauer and Rudolf Hilferding was its relevance to the discussions on the left wing of German Social Democracy before 1933.